How To Use The Italian Present Tense

 - Parli italiano?
 (Do you speak Italian?)

-In Italian, we have the concept of “Irregular verbs”.
-They are verbs that do not follow the rules of conjugation for regular verbs.
+In Italian, just like in English, we have the concept of “irregular verbs”.
+These are verbs that do not follow the rules of conjugation for regular verbs.

 The verbs “essere – to be” and “avere – to have” are the most frequent irregular verbs in the present tense.
 There are also a number of other irregular verbs that are rather prevalent.

 A list of common Italian irregular verbs in the present tense